US Civics Guide and Education

 the People entrust in their care.

 Each State has their own Constitution which addresses their state's interests, policies, procedures and laws.
-There are shared and separate powers belonging to each state and to the federal government, and these powers are explicit and implicit in the U.S. Constitution.
+There are separate powers belonging to each state and to the federal government, and there are shared powers.
+These powers are explicit and implicit in the U.S. Constitution.

-The the Law-making Power of the United States government is Limited to the Congress.
+The Law-making Power of the United States Government is Limited to the Legislative Branch

 Both chambers are